Safeguarding for Nannies

 Key Features

-In line with the latest government guidance, including the 2018 updates to ‘Working Together to Safeguard Children’ and ‘Keeping Children Safe in Education’
+In line with the latest government guidance, including updates to ‘Working Together to Safeguard Children’ and ‘Keeping Children Safe in Education’

 Fulfils the safeguarding outcomes as specified by Ofsted and equivalent governing bodies